Evanmsawyer/Mathematical-Parser/README.md

 ### Interpreter

-The interpreter takes the parse tree from the parser as input, and evaluates it.
-More on this once I know how we're implementing it.
+The interpreter takes the parse tree from the parser as input and evaluates it.
+By evaluating both children before evaluating the parent node of the parse tree, the interpreter enforces PEMDAS order of operations.

+## Requirements

+To compile and run the mathematical parser, GNU's C++ compiler should be installed, as well as C++ 11 or later.
+This utility was designed to be used on Linux/Unix machines, and installation requirements/instructions will not be listed for other systems.
+It is recommended to also install GNU's make utility, in order to make compilation easier.
+Once both the compiler and make are installed, simply run "make" in this directory to compile the code for your machine.

+## Usage

+To invoke the utility, either run the command "./calcutil" or "make run"